Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 You want healthy-looking ducklings to raise that are active, curious, and free of poop on their bottoms.

-Because your ducklings will likely experience some stress by the move, keeping them warm will make sure they arrive home in the best shape possible.
+Because your ducklings will likely experience some stress from the move, keeping them warm will make sure they arrive home in the best shape possible.

 Put something on the bottom of your box or carrier to catch any poop/pee, and to give them traction.
 In a cat carrier with no lining, they can easily slip.

-Your goal is to make the ducklings comfortable so they are less stressed during transporting.
+Your goal is to make the ducklings comfortable so they are less stressed during transport.

 I’ve purchased poultry through the mail successfully, and most hatcheries want their birds to get to you in great shape.
 But if you’re concerned about travel conditions, you’re best off buying your ducklings close to home.